hamRS/CryptoBot/README.md

 # CryptoBot
-Tottally accurate and completly serius cryptoBot for discord using the LunarCrash API 🚀
+Totally accurate and completely serious crypto Bot for discord using the LunarCrush API 🚀

 Commands: